 - ¼ cup grated Parmesan cheese

-- Preheat the oven to 230℃ and line a baking tray with greaseproof paper.
+- Preheat the oven to 450℉ (230℃) and line a baking sheet with parchment paper.

 - Bring water in a pot to a boil.
-Add 4 cups of brussels sprouts and boil for 8–10 minutes.
+Add 4 cups of brussels sprouts and boil for eight to 10 minutes.
 Drain the water.

-Dinner guests are sure to flock to the appetiser table with this colourful dip.
-In addition to having a pop of colour, this dish is packed with energising and immune-boosting ingredients.
-According to the Journal of Food Science and Nutrition, beetroot is a rich source of powerful phytonutrients (naturally occurring chemical compounds in plants).
-One of the phytonutrients in beetroot, known as betanin, might reduce the risk of some cancers, cardiovascular and cerebrovascular diseases, and liver and kidney damage.
+Dinner guests are sure to flock to the appetizer table with this colorful dip.
+In addition to having a pop of color, this dish is packed with energizing and immune-boosting ingredients.
+According to the Journal of Food Science and Nutrition, beets are a rich source of powerful phytonutrients (naturally occurring chemical compounds in plants).
+One of the phytonutrients in beets, known as betanin, might reduce the risk of some cancers, cardiovascular and cerebrovascular diseases, and liver and kidney damage.

 - 12 cloves of garlic